Reporting for Current First, Second and Third Year Students

 ||3.0 - 3.29

 ||2.7 - 2.99

 ||2.0 - 2.29

 || 0 -.99

 It is the policy of the School of Law not to rank its student body.
-The only exceptions are: (1) the top 12 students following the first year; (2) the top 10 students following the second and third years; (3) students applying for judicial clerkships and academic positions; and (4) students in the top ten percent of each graduating class are invited to join the Order of the Coif, the national legal honorary scholastic society.* These distinctions will appear in the memorandum section of the transcript.
+The only exceptions are (1) the top 12 students in each class each year are ranked; (2) students applying for judicial clerkships and academic positions; and (3) students in the top 10 percent of each graduating class are invited to join the Order of the Coif, the national legal honorary scholastic society.* These distinctions will appear in the memorandum section of the transcripts.

 *Under Coif's rules only students who have completed at least 75 percent of their UCLA Law units in letter-graded courses are eligible for consideration.
 Transfer students should check with the Dean of Students office to verify how many letter-graded courses they should take to qualify.